Usage guide: Citrix CVAD essentials

 A Citrix virtual machine monitoring dashboard provides a centralized view of your Citrix environment.
 It highlights VM status, reboot health, and VDA registration, helping you make informed decisions and take timely actions.

-Remediation remote actions are provided that can be used to invoke session host restarts, update GPO policies, log off VDI sessions, and end unresponsive processes running within a session.
+Remediation remote actions are provided that can invoke session host restarts, update GPO policies, log off VDI sessions, and end unresponsive processes running within a session.

 Library pack uses